 At St Luke’s CE School, we believe that it is important that children learn to read fluently as quickly as possible so they can begin to gain knowledge for themselves.

-We use fully decodable phonics reading books which support the children in practising and blending the sounds they are learning in school.
-As children master their phonics knowledge, we provide a wider range of banded books to help them to develop other skills essential to reading such as inference and prediction, and help bridge the gap into richer reading.
+We use fully decodable phonics reading books which are closely matched to the children’s phonics knowledge.
+Alongside this reading practice book, children in Reception and Year 1 also take home a sharing book to develop their reading for pleasure.
+When children are secure in Phase 5 of our phonics programme, we provide a wider range of banded books to help them to develop other skills essential to reading such as inference and prediction, and to help bridge the gap into richer reading.